 These Blueberry Breakfast Cookies with White Chocolate are perfect for on-the-go breakfasts.

-Today, I’m setting out to change things with these Healthy Blueberry & White Chocolate Cookies.
-I love this recipe because you can make a huge batch of these on the weekend and then eat them throughout the week.
+This recipe is great because you can make a huge batch of breakfast cookies on the weekend and then eat them throughout the week.
 You can even stash them in the freezer for up to a month!
-These quinoa cookies are my new morning obsession.

 To sweeten things up a bit, I threw in some applesauce and brown sugar, but the true stars in this recipe are the blueberries and the white chocolate chips.
 I love that combination together – Like berries and cream…